Student Services

 University Health Services

-University Health Services is an ambulatory urgent care facility, designed to provide cost-effective, physician-directed health care to students.
-A list of services provided by University Health Services includes laboratory, x-ray, pharmacy and nutritional services.
-A comprehensive list may be found at http://uhs.okstate.edu.
-In the event a medical condition exists that is beyond the scope of the services offered, referrals can be made to a family physician or a local physician in Stillwater.
-Emergency services are offered by Stillwater Medical Center 24 hours a day.
+University Health Services is an urgent care facility, designed to provide affordable, provider-directed health care to students.
+UHS offers a wide range of services including lab work, x-ray, an onsite and drive-thru pharmacy, and general clinic care.
+A complete list of services can be found at http://uhs.okstate.edu.
+In the event a medical condition exists that is beyond the scope of the services offered, referrals can be placed to local providers and specialists.
+Emergency services can be provided by Stillwater Medical Center.

 Health Requirements

-All new students are required to complete and submit Immunization records and a health history form.
-Oklahoma law requires that students report their compliance with certain childhood immunizations: specifically measles, mumps, rubella (MMR), hepatitis B, and meningitis.
-Students may submit this information electronically by logging into their health portal at https://okstateportal.pointnclick.com and authenticate using their O-key login and password.
-Additional information about immunization compliance may be found at http://uhs.okstate.edu/.
-Failure to comply may prevent future enrollment.
+All new students are required to submit Immunization records and a complete health history form found at https://uhs.okstate.edu/forms.html.
+Oklahoma law requires that students report their compliance with childhood immunizations including measles, mumps, rubella (MMR), and hepatitis B. These records can be submitted electronically through the UHS Health Portal at https://okstateportal.pointnclick.com by using their O-key login and password.
+More details about immunization requirements can be found at http://uhs.okstate.edu/.
+Failure to comply with these requirements could result in restrictions on future enrollment.

 Tuberculosis Testing International Students